Multiple Maniacs

-In 2016, American art house film distributor Janus Films and video distribution company The Criterion Collection undertook a new restoration of the film, with its preview for the restored print released June 17, 2016 at the Provincetown Film Festival, and its national exhibition began August 5, 2016.
+A major restoration received national exhibition in August 2016, after initially screening in June at the Provincetown Film Festival.

 Plot

-Lady Divine is the owner and operator of The Cavalcade of Perversion, a free exhibit of various perversions and fetish acts and obscenities, such as the "Puke Eater".
-The show is free, but the various performers must persuade and even physically drag reluctant passers-by to attend.
+Lady Divine (Divine) is the owner and operator of The Cavalcade of Perversion, a free exhibit of various perversions and fetish acts and obscenities, such as the "Puke Eater".
+The show is free, but the various performers must persuade and even physically drag reluctant passersby to attend.